Getting Turf Care Right

 Turf Care Step 4 – Water in the new turf

-- New turf should be watered as soon as possible after being installed.
+- New turf should be watered, using a sprinkler or irrigation system, as soon as possible after being installed.

 - When watering, the new turf should be thoroughly soaked so the turf is wet but also so the dirt below is soaked allowing for the roots to grow into soft dirt.